swisstopo/swissgeol-boreholes-dataextraction/README.md

 ## License

 The source code of this project is open source software, licensed under the [MIT License](LICENSE).
-Certain libraries in the project dependencies might be distributed under more restrictive open source licences.
+Certain libraries in the project dependencies might be distributed under more restrictive open source licenses.
 Most notably, [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/about.html#license-and-copyright) is available under either the AGPL license or a commercial license.
 These more restrictive licenses would apply when distributing this project in a single package together with its dependencies.

 ## Installation
 We use pip to manage the packages dependencies.
 We recommend using a virtual environment within which to install all dependencies.